 Figure EU.1-29 below shows the average webpage loading time by time of day and access technology.
-All technologies exhibit very similar patterns to latency throughout the day, with FTTx technology proving the most consistent.
-This is because of the direct relationship between web browsing performance and latency, as described above.
-Peak hour changes are more evident for cable and xDSL technologies, particularly the latter.
+All technologies exhibit very similar patterns to latency throughout the day.
+As was the case in October 2013, FTTx technology displays the most consistent loading times, exhibiting the smallest increase during peak hours compared to other access technologies.
+Peak hour changes are more evident for cable and xDSL technologies, particularly the latter which also shows much higher webpage loading times.